TheSpaghettiDetective/obico-server/README.md

 ## Configure Django site

 1. In the same browser window, go to the address `http://your_server_ip:3334/admin/sites/site/1/change/`.
 Change "Domain name" to `your_server_ip:3334`.
-No "http://", "https://" prefix or trailing "/", otherwise it will NOT work.
+No "http://", "https://" prefix or trailing "/", otherwise it will NOT work. *Note: Deleting the original site and adding a new one won't work, thanks to the quirkiness of Django site.*

 2. Click "Save".
 Yes it's correct that Django is not as smart as most people think. ;)